 Business plans are tools to be used internally as guide posts and compasses, but they can also be used externally.
-Externally they can be shared with current or potential funders to assist them in understanding what you are trying to achieve and what is required to achieve it.
+Externally they can be shared with current or potential funders to provide them with positive results.

+Discussion Point: Using the analogy provided, give participants a positive perspective on how a plan can keep them on track and assist them in understanding what you are trying to achieve and what is required to achieve it.
 If you have banking relationships, bankers appreciate a good business plan because it shows them you have given thought to what you are attempting to achieve.
 Bankers like to know how many miles it is from point A to Z and what resources you intend to use to get you there.
 A good business plan is an excellent tool to provide a consistent approach to the goals you are trying to achieve.
 As you continue moving through this curriculum you will be asked to consider many questions.
 The questions are intended to spark thought about what you will encounter along the pathway as you build your CTC.
 Think of the time used to complete your business plan document as an opportunity to craft a first class CTC.
 Even if you don't hit all the goals, at least the intention will be set to take the most positive trip you can.
 You will be guided through the process by tabs (see examples below).
 The left cut tab indicates the topic area you are creating, the center cut tab provides questions and time for analysis and the right cut tab moves you to action to write that portion of the plan.

-Topic Area You Are Developing

-In addition to these tabs you will occasionally see icons or boxes such as these:

-The BullsEye icon indicates a tip or tool for your consideration as you think through your plan.

-BullsEye

-Best Practice:

-The Best Practices box provides insights into industry standards or ways to organize your tools that have proven to be successful for others.
+Discussion Point: Help participants understand the tabs they will see in the curriculum and what is expected for each tab.
+Topic Area You Are Developing Right Cut tab: Topic area being developed.
+Analyze the Issues Center Cut Tab: Opportunities to analyze the issues and prepare information for the plan.
+Move to Action Left Cut Tab: Time to move to action and write that portion of the business plan.
+In addition to these tabs you will occasionally see icons or boxes such as these: Point out the purpose of each box.
+The Bulls Eye icon indicates a tip or tool for your consideration as you think through your plan.
+Best Practice: The Best Practices box provides insights into industry standards or ways to organize your tools that have proven to be successful for others.